apache/flex-site/migration/README.md

 1. Markdown conversions

    - Rename from cmsPage to md
+   - All md files need a title
+   - Prefer https protocol
+   - Prefer internal links for flex.apache.org
-   - HTML blocks must be contiguous and blank lines will become code blocks
+   - HTML blocks must be contiguous. blank lines will move html into code blocks
    - Headings should not use trailing ##
-   - Fenced code blocks differ
+   - Fenced code blocks differ and charactoer entities must not be used

    See [changes.txt](changes.txt)